*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 The very short answer to this question is simply no!

-If you are used to washing your hair with shampoo and conditioner, you will know that shampoo is that thing that actually cleans your hair, while conditioner makes it smooth, soft and easy to brush or comb.
+If you are used to washing your hair with shampoo and conditioner, you will know that shampoo is what actually cleans your hair, while conditioner makes it smooth, soft and easy to brush or comb.

 That is pretty much what happens with your clothes!
 Laundry detergent cleans them, while fabric conditioner or fabric softener makes them smoother.